NiallGF/First-data-project/README.md

 This project has been done completely on my own initiative and in my spare time.
 I have largely used what I have learnt from LinkdIn Learning along with various internet sources and analytical skills that I have develped in my current employment.
 I have additionally used AI (ChatGPT) to help me plan the project and understand the order of tasks i must complete.

-I have you have any questions or advice, please dont hesitate to message me!
+If have you have any questions or advice, please dont hesitate to message me!